IPA Action Group: Towards an International Database of Geoelectrical Surveys on Permafrost (IDGSP)

 • Call for geoelectrical metadata

 The first step before the collection of the resistivity data is the compilation of a meta data base, including all relevant information about the electrical surveys.
-The call for meta data is now open.
+Data from any permafrost-related profile can be included in the database.
+The call for meta data is open.
 Please submit the meta data of your electrical profiles via this metadata form.
 Metadata can be submitted at any time.
-(Don’t hesitate to contact us through the Slack platform or ertdb@unifr.ch for any question)
+(Don’t hesitate to contact us per email at ertdb@unifr.ch for any question)

-Harmonization and standardization of data format was done using the unified data format (http://resistivity.net/bert/data_format.html), which is transparent and transportable.
+Harmonization and standardization of the data format is done using the unified data format (http://resistivity.net/bert/data_format.html), which is transparent and transportable.

-The resistivity data is welcome in any format (standard and self-explanatory formats are of course preferred).
+Your resistivity data are welcome in any format (standard and self-explanatory formats are of course preferred).
 BUT to simplify the upload of resistivity data into the database, the unified data format (link above) is preferred (with the topography included at the beginning of the file).
+Resistivity data can be submitted at any time via email to ertdb@unifr.ch (Do not hesitate to contact us through ertdb@unifr.ch for any question).

 Further information about the data format and examples can be found here.